joe7575/Minetest-Tubelib/api.md

 ```LUA
     tubelib.send_message(numbers, placer_name, clicker_name, topic, payload)
 ```
-Send a message to all blocks referenced by `numbers`, a string with one or more destination node numbers separated by blanks.
+Send a message to all nodes referenced by `numbers`, a string with one or more destination node numbers separated by blanks.
 The message is based on a topic string (e.g. "start") and a topic related payload.